dalofa/telomore/README.md

 ```

 Required Arguments
---mode: Specify the sequencing platform.
+- `--mode` Specify the sequencing platform.
 Options: nanopore or illumina.
---reference: Path to the reference genome file in FASTA format.
+- `--reference` Path to the reference genome file in FASTA format.

 Nanopore-Specific Arguments
---single: Path to a single gzipped FASTQ file containing Nanopore reads.
+- `--single` Path to a single gzipped FASTQ file containing Nanopore reads.

 Illumina-Specific Arguments
---read1: Path to gzipped FASTQ file for Illumina read 1.
+- `--read1` Path to gzipped FASTQ file for Illumina read 1.
---read2: Path to gzipped FASTQ file for Illumina read 2.
+- `--read2` Path to gzipped FASTQ file for Illumina read 2.

 Optional Arguments
+- `--coverage_threshold` Set the threshold for coverage to stop trimming during consensus trimming (Default is coverage=5 for ONT reads and coverage=1 for Illumina reads).
+- `--quality_threshold` Set the Q-score required to count a read position in the coverage calculation during consensus trimming (Default is Q-score=10 for ONT reads and Q-score=30 for Illumina reads).
---threads: Number of threads to use (default: 1).
+- `--threads` Number of threads to use (default: 1).
---keep: Retain intermediate files (default: False).
+- `--keep` Retain intermediate files (default: False).
---quiet: Suppress console logging.
+- `--`quiet` Suppress console logging.

 ## Process overview
 The process is as follows: